Lula meeting tops off day of coronation diplomacy for Sunak

 The final meeting of Friday saw Mr Lula da Silva arrive in Downing Street, where he was greeted by crowds of supporters and protesters at the gates.

-Mr Sunak joked to the left-wing leader that he hoped their conversation would be “less fierce than the competition between England and Brazil on the football field recently”, as he announced UK investment in the Brazilian Amazon Fund to prevent deforestation.
+Mr Sunak joked to the left-wing leader that he hoped their conversation would be “less fierce than the competition between England and Brazil on the football field recently”, as he announced an £80 million UK investment in the Brazilian Amazon Fund to prevent deforestation.

 The Brazilian president, who spoke through a translator, told the Prime Minister that his presence in the UK was not just for the coronation but to “re-establish normal relations”.